Skip to content

 Bay Area Herbs & Specialties is a leading supplier of fresh culinary herbs and specialty produce, serving the US market for nearly 20 years.
 They collaborate with top growers to provide high-quality products to retailers, foodservice distributors, and wholesalers.
 The company is committed to sustainability and innovative packaging, ensuring efficient delivery and customer satisfaction.
 Their expertise in the specialty produce category positions them as a trusted partner for chefs and businesses alike.

 On May 10, 2026, Bay Area Herbs & Specialties appeared on the leak site of the lynx ransomware group.
-The California-based supplier of fresh culinary herbs and specialty produce had internal files exfiltrated during a ransomware attack.
+The California-based supplier of fresh culinary herbs and specialty produce is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people affected remains unknown, anyone who has ordered from the company, supplied products to it, or had their information stored in its business systems could have personal details now exposed.

 Public reporting indicates that lynx posted data stolen from Bay Area Herbs & Specialties on its dark-web leak site.
 The company, which has operated for nearly 20 years, works with growers to supply retailers, foodservice distributors, and wholesalers across the United States.
 Available reporting describes the incident as a ransomware attack in which internal files were taken.
 No confirmed count of exposed records has been released, and the precise types of data inside the files have not been detailed beyond the broad description of internal business documents.